MarkD117/marvel-quiz/README.md

 ### Main Heading Stretching

 Another bug I ran into was with the main heading.
 The background of the main heading was stretching with different screen sizes.
-In some cases this would cause extremely large gaps in to each side of the heading text making it appear very out of place.
+In some cases this would cause extremely large gaps to each side of the heading text making it appear very out of place.

 I initially set the heading as `position: absolute;` to prevent this stretching bug but it caused the main quiz container to clip under the heading.
 The fix for this bug was similar to the button stacking issue.